Den siste revejakta

 Den siste revejakta is a Norwegian film from 2008 based on the novel by the same name.
 The movie is a comedy/drama.
 It was filmed in 2007 and premiered on 29 August 2008.
 The movie is directed by Ulrik Imtiaz Rolfsen.

 The title Den siste revejakta literally means 'The Last Fox Hunt', but the title is a play on words since the Norwegian word 'rev' can mean reefer.
-According to the IMDb, the international title is "The Last Joint Venture".